Student Stories

 full story

-Maureen was matched with Jan and when they finished working together, Maureen wrote a letter of thanks.
+Maureen was matched with tutor Jan, and when their time together came to an end, she wrote a heartfelt letter of thanks.